Internal Comms Best Practices for 2023

-- Try a rebrand or update of the contest periodically—great if you get employee input here!
+- Try to rebrand or update the contest.

 The Westervelt Company also regularly collects employee interviews on-site to share as part of their hiring and retention campaigns.
 Even though some of their employees have been nervous to participate, the team pulls off some incredible 30-second videos.
 Their advice?

 - Find a great crew and clearly articulate your goals and needs.

 - Don’t share the exact questions ahead of time because people tend to over-prepare.

 - Give your on-screen talent some media training.

 - Remember to leave extra time for filming because it takes longer than you’d expect.

 Don’t Forget the Communications Loop in Change Management

 Change management is a huge part of what we do as communicators.
 David Pitre and Cheryl Ross of Davis & Company shared their internal comms best practices for how to make change communication easy and effective.